River Hills Mall: 1991-2008: Grand Opening and Early Years

-The mall opened in 1991 with Herberger's, Target and JCPenney.
-Scheels All Sports was added in 1993 and relocated in 2006.
-A health clinic opened at the mall in 2007.
-Barnes & Noble moved from an existing store nearby in 2008, replacing the original Scheels location.
-Sears closed in early 2017 and the building is currently vacant.
+The mall opened under the management of Paul Wilke in 1991 with less than 26 stores, and just 3 anchor stores; Herberger's, Target and JCPenney.
+Sears became the fourth anchor in 1993, and Scheels constructed a new space in 2006, becoming the fifth anchor, after relocating in 1994 from its previous location at Madison East Center.
+A health clinic opened at the mall in 2007, and Barnes & Noble moved from an existing nearby location in 2008, taking over the original Scheels space.